-Four board meetings and an annual general meeting were held during the year ended 31st March 2022.
+Four board meetings and an annual general meeting were held during the year ended 31st March 2023.
 The attendance of the directors is set out below:

-Attendance at Annual

-Directors Attendance at Board Meetings General Meeting
+Directors Attendance at Board Meetings Attendance at Annual General Meeting

 David Pun Chan, Chairman 4 1

 Ivy Sau Ching Chan 4 1

 Joseph Wing Siu Cheung 4 1

 Karl Chi Leung Kwok 4 1

 Man Sing Kwong 4 1

 William Wai Lim Lam 4 1

 Wing Sau Li 4 1

 Each director of the company has been appointed on the strength of his/her calibre, experience and stature, and his/her potential to contribute to the proper guidance of the group and its business.
+Directors devoted sufficient time and attention to the company's affairs for the year.
 Apart from formal meetings, matters requiring board approval were arranged by means of circulation of written resolutions.